Karroroenning/non-alcoholic-drinks/README.md

 - CSS files pass through the Jigsaw validator with no issues found.
 - Python files have been through the validator and have no issues.

+## Defensive Validation

+If a non-logged-in guest tries to access the add recipes, edit page, delete page, and contact page, they are prompted to log in.
+If at login they are identified as a logged in user, they are taken to the pages.
+Otherwise they are taken to the page screenshot above.

 ## Fixed bugs